The Markov-Chain Polytope with Applications: Proof of Lemma and Lemma

 \end{itemize} \end{lemma} \begin{proof} (a) follows directly from the fact that, from Definition \ref{def:codeX}, $\TT_{k}(m,n) \subseteq \TT_{0}(m,n)$ so $\TT^{ex}_{k}(m,n) \subseteq \TT^{ex}_{0}(m,n)$.
 Thus, simply setting $T'_0\left[T^{ex}_{t}\right] = T^{ex}_{k}$ satisfes the required conditions.

-To see (b), given $T^{ex}_{0}$ consider the tree $T \in \TT^{ex}_{0}(m,n)$ whose root is complete, with the left subtree of the root being a chain of $k-1$ \slave-$0$ nodes, followed by one \slave-$1$ node, and a leaf node assigned to $\epsilon$, and whose right subtree is $T^{ex}_{0}$.
+To see (b), given $T^{ex}_{0}$ consider the tree $T \in \TT^{ex}_{0}(m,n)$ whose root is complete, with the left subtree of the root being a chain of $k-1$ \slave-$0$ nodes, followed by one \slave-$1$ node, and a leaf node assigned to $\epsilon$, and with the right subtree of the root being $T^{ex}_{0}$.
 See Figure \ref{fig:lemma1caseb}.
 Setting $T'_k\left[T^{ex}_{0}\right]=T$ satisfies the required conditions. \end{proof}

 This permits proving: \begin{lemma} Let $\xx = (x_1,\ldots,x_{m-1} )\in \RR^{m-1}.$ Then $\forall k \in \{ 1, \dots, m-1 \},$

 \end{lemma}

 \begin{proof} Lemma \ref{lem:ex1} (a) implies that for all $T^{ex}_{k} \in \TT^{ex}_{k}(m,n)$,